Echeverrias/OnlineVideoTutorials/README.md

 If you modify some TypeScript files you will have to compile them to create the JavaScript files.
 To do it, you'll have to open the terminal, go to the OnlineVideoTutorials/src/main/webapp folder and execute **`tsc`**

-The app has an embedded H2 database by default with an ['import.sql'](https://github.com/Echeverrias/OnlineVideoTutorials/blob/2.0.0/src/main/resources/import.sql) file located into /src/main/resources/ that initializes a table with some users when the app starts, so to add your own database, whith your users, you have to modify the ['application.properties'](https://github.com/Echeverrias/OnlineVideoTutorials/blob/2.0.0/src/main/resources/application.properties) and change the configuration.
+The app has an embedded H2 database by default, so to add your own database, whith your users, you have to modify the application.properties file which is located into /src/main/resources/ and change the configuration.
 You have information about that at the official Spring documentation:
 - [Connection to a production database](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-connect-to-production-database)
 - [Creating and dropping JPA databases](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-spring-data-jpa-repositories)